Course fees (figures quoted are for 2016 entry)

 In an increasingly technological world, there are great challenges and opportunities for professionals with advanced qualifications in computing.

-The School of Computing and Mathematical Sciences will help you prepare for the career of your choice by providing you with a wide range of programmes at postgraduate level, including taught masters and research programmes (MPhil/PhD).
+The Department of Computer Science will help you prepare for the career of your choice by providing you with a wide range of programmes at postgraduate level, including taught masters and research programmes (MPhil/PhD).

-Whether you choose to study our courses full or part time, you can be confident that you will be taught and supervised by subject specialists, in a vibrant and supportive environment.
+You will be taught and supervised by subject specialists, in a vibrant and supportive environment.
 Classroom and lab-based activities, including lectures, seminars, tutorials and practical work, offer a varied and diverse range of experiences as you prepare for the career of your choice.
-You will also be encouraged to attend School seminars and locally held conferences, participating in the research culture of our School.
+You will also be encouraged to attend Departmental seminars and locally held conferences, participating in the research culture of our area.

-94% of research from LJMU’s School of Computing and Mathematical Sciences submitted to the REF 2014 is considered as being of international importance or recognised internationally.
+94% of research submitted to the REF 2014 is considered as being of international importance or recognised internationally.

 We are proud of our growing research reputation and have a long-standing history of working with local, regional and national industries through student placement, research, consultancy, short course activity and Teaching Company Schemes.
 We also have a number of collaborative partnerships both locally and internationally.